Breadcrumb

 Low blood sugar (hypoglycemia)

 Low blood sugar occurs when the sugar (glucose) level in your blood drops below what your body needs.
-Not eating enough food or skipping meals, taking too much medicine (insulin or pills), exercising more than usual, or taking certain medicines that lower blood sugar can cause your blood sugar to drop rapidly.
-Do not drink alcohol if you have problems recognizing the early signs of low blood sugar.
+Your blood sugar can drop quickly if you don't eat enough food or you skip meals.
+It can also happen if you take too much medicine (insulin or pills), exercise more than usual, or take certain medicines that lower blood sugar.
+Do not drink alcohol if you have problems noticing the early signs of low blood sugar.

-When your blood sugar level drops below 4.0 millimoles per litre (mmol/L), you will usually have symptoms of low blood sugar.
-This can develop quickly, in 10 to 15 minutes.
+When your blood sugar level drops below 4.0 mmol/L, you will usually have symptoms of low blood sugar.
+This can happen quickly, in 10 to 15 minutes.

-- If your blood sugar level drops just slightly below your target range (mild low blood sugar), you may feel tired, anxious, weak, shaky, or sweaty, and you may have a rapid heart rate.
+- If your blood sugar level drops just slightly below your target range (mild low blood sugar), you may feel tired, anxious, weak, shaky, or sweaty.
+And you may have a fast heart rate.
 If you eat something that contains sugar, these symptoms may last only a short time.
 If you have diabetes, you may not always notice symptoms of mild low blood sugar.
 This is called hypoglycemia unawareness.
-If your blood sugar is well controlled and does not change much during the day, you may have an increased risk for hypoglycemic unawareness.
+Your risk of this is higher if your blood sugar is well controlled and doesn't change much during the day.

-- If your blood sugar level continues to drop, your behaviour may change.
-Symptoms of moderate low blood sugar may start.
-You may become too weak or confused to eat something to raise your blood sugar level.
+- If your blood sugar level keeps dropping, your behaviour may change.
+You may feel more grouchy.
+You may become too weak or confused to eat something with sugar to raise your blood sugar level.
+Anytime your blood sugar drops below 4.0 mmol/L, you should act whether you have symptoms or not.

-- If your blood sugar level drops very low, you may lose consciousness or have a seizure.
-If you have symptoms of severe low blood sugar, you need medical care immediately.
+- If your blood sugar level drops very low (usually below 2.8 mmol/L), you may lose consciousness.
+Or you may have a seizure.
+If you have symptoms of severe low blood sugar, you need medical care right away.

 You may have symptoms of low blood sugar if your blood sugar drops from a high level to a lower level.
-For example, if your blood sugar level has been higher than 17.0 mmol/L for a week or so and the level drops suddenly to 5.0 mmol/L, you may have symptoms of low blood sugar even though your blood sugar is in the target range.
-But if you have had diabetes for many years, you may not have symptoms of low blood sugar until your blood sugar level is very low.
+For example, if your blood sugar level has been higher than 17.0 mmol/L for a week or so and the level drops suddenly to 5.0 mmol/L, you may have symptoms of low blood sugar.
+This could happen even if your blood sugar is in the target range.
+But if you've had diabetes for many years, you may not have symptoms of low blood sugar until your blood sugar level is very low.

-If your doctor thinks you have low blood sugar levels but you are not having symptoms, he or she may ask you to check your blood sugar more often.
-Your doctor may ask you to check your blood sugar in the middle of the night or to do a 3-day test using a continuous glucose monitor.
+If your doctor thinks you have low blood sugar levels but you aren't having symptoms, your doctor may ask you to check your blood sugar more often.
+You may need to check your blood sugar in the middle of the night.
+Or you may need to do a 3-day test using a continuous glucose monitor.

 Health Tools